informidas/vba-basic-documentation/README.md

 ### VBA Constructs
 VBA provides some the most useful programming constructs, many of which can be found in other popular programming language.
+##### Declaring a Variable
+In order to use a variable in VBA we define it as follows:
+*Dim variableName as variableType*
+Some of the most frequently used Variable Types are:

+* string
+* integer
+* long
+* double
+* single
+* boolean
+* array
+* date
+* decimal
+* byte
+* currency

+##### Generating Comments
+It is a good coding practice to include commenst in your code.
+Comments provide a way for others reviewing your code to understand the intent of the statements in particular and your program in general

 #### Subroutines
 A Subroutine is a block of code (i.e. series of vba statements or commands).
 This subroutine when executed will run all statements in the block.